zachaa/DrehmalMap/README.md

     - Bosses (in progress)
     - Other structures
 - Region Shading (in progress)
-- Mythical Weapons (except Mythbreaker)
+- Mythical Weapons (Mythbreaker only in Av'Sal but full version because lazy)
 - All storage items if they have contents
     - Chests, shulker boxes, item frames, armor stands, brewing stands, ect.
     - Click to show contents